-DC, or direct current, is a super consistent, linear voltage that lends itself well to batteries and solar.
+DC, or direct current, is a super consistent, linear voltage delivery system that lends itself well to batteries and solar.

-AC, or alternating current, can actually flow in different directions using magnetic polarity, and its wave-like motion lends itself well to long distances and appliances.
+AC, or alternating current, can actually flow in different directions using magnetic polarity, and its wave-like motion lends itself well to long distances and high draw appliances.

-The majority of appliances in your RV have to be able to run off batteries for those times when you're not plugged in at home or a campground.
+The majority of appliances in your RV have to be able to run off 12-volt DC batteries for those times when you're not plugged in at home or a campground.